ankitmukherjee0010/MERN-App/README.md

 # Goalify-MERN-App

-#This is an app where we can set our goals and has been created using MERN stack
+# This is an app where we can set our goals and has been created using MERN stack

-#Usage
+# Usage
 Rename the .envexample to .env and add your MONGO_URI

-#Install dependencies
+# Install the dependencies
-# Backend deps
+# Backend dependencies
 npm install

-# Frontend deps
+# Frontend dependencies
 cd frontend
 npm install

-Run Server
+# Run Server
 npm run server